 Leaks per 100 Miles of Main.
 This natural gas reliability metric assesses the overall performance of the Company's natural gas system.
-The threshold level was set at six percent better than second quartile performance as reported by the American Gas Association; the target level was set at our three-year average and is 37 percent better than American Gas Association second quartile performance; and the maximum level represents first quartile average for American Gas Association companies.
+The threshold level was set at the American Gas Association second quartile five-year average; the target level was set at our four-year average performance; and the maximum level was set at the American Gas Association first quartile, five-year average.

 (4) Customer Satisfaction.
-J.D.
-Power.
-One customer satisfaction metric is measured by the broadly utilized J.D.
+Our customer satisfaction metrics are measured by the broadly utilized J.D.
 Power residential electric and gas customer satisfaction surveys and studies, which include the following components: communications, corporate citizenship, billing and payment, price, power quality and reliability (electric) or field service (gas) and customer service.
-The threshold level represents the Company's five-year average and a seven point improvement over the 2022 threshold; the target level is an improvement of one point over our 2022 results; and the maximum level is a five point improvement over our 2022 results.
+The threshold, target, and maximum levels represent the Company's J.D.
+Power rank versus mid-sized investor-owned utility peers.